-To explore this further we present \oj{} (``Obj'' + ``Gestures''), five interaction types that utilize both mid-air interactions and everyday objects for a rich set of playful and expressive interactions (Figs.~\ref{fig:designSpace} and~\ref{fig:designSpace-potential}).
-To evaluate its usefulness, we implemented a prototype and conducted a user study with 12 participants (Sec.~\ref{sec:study1}) to assess whether they can effectively support basic 3D manipulations~\cite{bowman_3d_2004}.
-We found that its performance on object rotation and scaling was comparable to the headset’s native freehand manipulation, with no significant differences in task completion time, perceived workload (NASA-TLX~\cite{hart_nasa-task_2006}), subjective experience (UEQ-S~\cite{laugwitz_construction_2008}), or preference rankings, while reducing error and arm movement.
-Importantly, to further understand its user experience, we conducted case studies (Sec.~\ref{sec:study2}) with the same participants using three example applications: Sound, Draw, and Shadow, that use all five interaction types.
+To explore this, we present \oj{}\footnote{\href{https://www.zhuoyuelyu.com/objestures}{{zhuoyuelyu.com/objestures}}} (``Obj'' + ``Gestures''), five interaction types that span both MAIs and EOIs, forming a rich set of playful and expressive interactions (Figures~\ref{fig:designSpace} and~\ref{fig:designSpace-potential}).
+To evaluate its usefulness, we implemented a prototype and conducted an exploratory user study with 12 participants (\Cref{sec:study1}) to assess whether it can effectively support basic 3D manipulations~\cite{bowman_3d_2004}.
+We observed performance on object rotation and scaling comparable to the headset's native freehand manipulation, with no significant differences in task completion time, perceived workload (NASA-TLX~\cite{hart_nasa-task_2006}), subjective experience (UEQ-S~\cite{laugwitz_construction_2008}), or preference rankings, and indications of lower error and arm movement.
+To further understand its user experience, we conducted case studies with the same participants across three example applications---Sound, Draw, and Shadow---that together use all five interaction types.
 Participants found these applications intuitive, engaging, and expressive, and were interested in using them in daily life.
-We further illustrate 30 examples to showcase how \oj{} can enrich real-world interactions, such as in everyday tasks, creative arts, education, and gaming (Fig.~\ref{fig:designSpace-potential}), and discuss its limitations and implications.
+We further illustrate 30 examples to showcase how \oj{} can enrich interactions across diverse contexts, such as everyday tasks, creative arts, education, and gaming (\Cref{fig:designSpace-potential}), and discuss its limitations and implications.

-We contribute (1) five interaction types with their implementation that enable a design space using everyday objects and mid-air gestures for expressive interaction; and (2) evaluations and demonstration of their usefulness, user experiences, and potential.
-Our work is a step towards designing interactions that deepen the connection between the human body, the physical world, and digital experiences.
+Our contribution therefore is to articulate what has so far remained fragmented across examples~\cite{gong_affordance-based_2023,matulic_pensight_2020,aslan_pen_2018,nith_splitbody_2024,saponas_enabling_2009}.
+By making these practices comparable and combinable, we enable designers and developers to reason about how and when the complementary properties of EOIs and MAIs can be leveraged.
+Specifically, we contribute (1) five interaction types with their implementation that form a design space of EOIs and MAIs for expressive interaction; and (2) evaluations and demonstrations of their usefulness, user experience, and potential.
+Our work is a step towards designing interactions that deepen the connection between the human, the physical world, and the digital experience.